Language

 This construction connects a past action of telling to the present moment, implying continued relevance.
 The structure uses "have" with "told" to indicate completion with current significance.

-2.2 Past Perfect Example: Action before another past action ("They had told everyone by noon.")
+1.2 Past Perfect Example: Action before another past action

 This more complex tense indicates that the action of telling occurred before another point in the past (noon).
 The structure uses "had" with "told" to establish this temporal relationship between two past events.

-The past participle of tell also functions in passive voice constructions, which shift focus from the teller to the recipient of information or instructions.
+The past tense of tell also functions in passive voice constructions, which shift focus from the teller to the recipient of information or instructions.

 This passive construction makes the recipient the subject of the sentence, emphasizing their experience of receiving information.